Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Sumna Pass 5400m

-Looking down from near the pass
+Looking down to Lunag Glacier from near the Sumna Pass.

-Looking west from Sumna Pass
+Looking down from Sumna Pass.

-Sumna Pass 5400 - view west
+Sumna Pass 5400 - the view to the west.

-East side of Sumna Pass
+East side of the Sumna Pass.

 Sumna Pass is the indent between the mountains in the lower left (on the glacier).
 Photo is taken from the air.
 Lunag 1 is on the left and Jasemba on the right.

-Closeup of the Sumna Pass
+The closeup of the Sumna Pass from the air.

 Lhotse, Makalu, Baruntse and Chamlang are all visible.
 The view from the Sumna Pass.